ValeriaK38/ChatAppServer/README.md

-This project consists of two parts: server side spring boot application that is the backend of the chat app and a server side repository with the frontend code.
-Unfortunately, the server side code is in a private repository
+This project consists of two parts: server side spring boot application that is the backend of the chat app and a server side repository with the [frontend code](https://github.com/ValeriaK38/ChatAppClient).

 ## How to run for the first time

 **Server:**
 Sync maven project to get all dependencies.
 Run the spring app from within the SpringApp file.